 Under Title I, Part A of the Elementary and Secondary Education Act, schools that receive Title I funds are expected to collaborate with families to develop and maintain a parent and family engagement policy that describes the school’s approach to involve families in students’ learning and includes a compact expressing the partnerships among staff, caregivers, and students to reach high academic goals for every student.

-Centre Ridge Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2020-2021school year.
-Several the provisions specifically address state or federal expectations for the policy and compact.
+Centre Ridge Elementary jointly developed this policy and compact with members of the school community and adopted it for the 2021-2022 school year.
+Several of the provisions specifically address state or federal expectations for the policy and compact.

 This policy and compact is distributed to all caregivers in a language that families can understand.
 Caregivers have opportunities to provide comments and feedback on the policy and compact through PTA meetings, Parent resource Center and parent coffees.
 Comments are submitted with the school’s policy and compact to FCPS central offices and the Virginia Department of Education (VDOE).
 This policy and compact are made available to the broader school community through the school website.